Case Study: Fall Prevention

-At the end of September we have Falls Prevention Awareness Week.
-With us still in our Technology in Care quarter we talked to Registered Manager Ruth Holder at Elmhurst Short Stay, to discuss what technology they use as a way to prevent falls.
+The end of September marks Falls Prevention Awareness Week and with us still in our Technology in Care quarter we talked to Registered Manager Ruth Holden at Elmhurst Short Stay, to discuss what technology they use as a way to prevent falls.

-Technology is constantly evolving and creating new devices that can be used to improve care; fall pendants are one such device.
+Technology is constantly evolving and creating new devices that can be used to improve care; falls pendants are one such device.

-Elmhurst also use a bed sensor and floor pressure mat that can alert staff to when customers are moving; another step towards reducing the risk of falls.
-The sensor mat is placed on the bed and Ruth tells me about a lady receiving near end of life care, who can get agitated early in the morning.
-As soon as she releases some pressure on the bed sensor mat, an alarm goes to the carers on duty and they can go to help her, even before the lady activates the pressure mat on the floor beside her bed.
+Elmhurst also use a bed sensor and floor pressure mat that can alert staff to when peole move around in their bedroom, which also helps to reduce falls.
+For example, one lady receiving near end of life care can get agitated early in the morning.
+As soon as she releases some pressure on the bed sensor mat, an alarm goes to the staff and they can go to help her, even before the lady activates the pressure mat on the floor beside her bed.

-It’s all about reducing the risk and any undue stress for customers, their relatives and staff.
-For example, Ruth speaks about the benefits of the system during the busy morning routine, when staff have multiple customers to care for, support and get ready for their day.
-Staff can talk to any customers who have activated the alarm to assess their needs and also to reassure them when they will be seen to, without having to leave the customer they are caring for at that moment.
-This technology is reducing risk, helping the work load of staff and improving care for customers.
+It’s all about reducing both risk and any undue stress for people we support, their relatives and staff.
+For example, Ruth speaks about the benefits of the system during the busy morning routine, when staff are supporting several people to get ready for their day.
+Staff can talk to anyone who has activated their alarm to assess their needs and also to let them know when they will be supported, without having to leave the person they are supporting for at that moment.

 As Ruth says it's a “brilliant bit of kit”.